Weighted simple games and the topology of simplicial complexes: Introduction

-\begin{section}{Introduction} Simplicial complexes are a natural tool for modeling structures in which there exist interactions between objects; the objects can be represented by vertices and their interaction by a simplex.
-In recent years, the use of simplicial complexes to model such interactions has become increasingly common in various fields, including in social sciences -- and specifically in social choice theory -- where simplicial complexes have been use to model social communication and opinion dynamics \cite{HG21, IPBL19, WZLS20}.
+Simplicial complexes are a natural tool for modeling structures in which there exist interactions between objects.
+In recent years, the use of simplicial complexes to model such interactions has become increasingly common in various fields, including in social sciences (and specifically in social choice theory) where simplicial complexes have been use to model social communication and opinion dynamics \cite{HG21, IPBL:SimplicialContagion, WZLS:SocialSimplicial}.

-Modeling the political structures with simplicial complexes, where the voters or agents are represented by the vertices and coalitions by the simplices, enables us to bring a number of topological concepts into the picture \cite{AK19, MockVolic21}.

-In this paper, we will take this setup further by applying the simplicial complex framework to the problem of quantification of power and the calculation of power indices.
+Modeling political structures with simplicial complexes, where the voters or agents are represented by vertices and coalitions by simplices, has enabled the import of a number of topological concepts into the picture \cite{AK:Conflict, MV:Politics}.
+In this paper, we will take this setup further by applying the simplicial complex framework to simple games and the calculation of power indices for weighted voting games.

+Simple games correspond to simplicial complexes via the observation that the losing coalitions form a complex.
+This is because of the requirement that any subset of a losing coalition is losing, which is precisely the defining property of a simplicial complex.
+This correspondence does not seem to have been explored in the literature, and we hope our work initiates further investigation.
+A notable result in this direction is \refT{CompleteWeightedGames} (and its consequence \refC{CompleteHomologyWeighted}) which provides a topological characterization of a certain type of a weighted voting game.

+One of the reasons weighted voting games are an important class of simple games is that the theory of quantification of power, or \emph{power indices}, can be applied to them.
+Power indices are the second way in which we introduce topology into simple game theory.
+In general, these indices measure a voter's ability to change the outcome of a game.
+Two of the most classical indices are the Banzhaf index \cite{Ban65} and the Shapley-Shubik index \cite{ShSh54}.\footnote{There are other power indices, such as Deegan-Packel and Public Good, but Banzhaf and Shapley-Shubik are the most familiar.} However, in their most basic definition, neither of them can account for certain nuances of real-life voting schemes.
+Both assume an equal likelihood of all coalitions being formed, but reality suggests that some coalitions might be impossible.

+The literature that builds such considerations into modifications of power indices is extensive, but none of it uses our approach via simplicial complexes.
+Incorporating \emph{quarreling} coalitions into theory goes back to the 1970s \cite{K:Quarreling}, with more recent work including that of Schmidtchen and Steunenberg \cite{SS:PreferencePower} who take institutional considerations into account and K\'oczy \cite{K:QuarrelingPower} who incorporates voters' preferences and strategies (the starting point being the ``paradox'' that refusing to enter a coalition can increase a voter's power).
+Some of this theory is recounted in Section 7.5. of the classic book \cite{FM:VotingPower}.

+The situation when the communication between voters is limited goes back to Myerson \cite{M:GraphsCooperation} who uses graphs to encode which voters are in communication with one another.
+There is also a complementary approach where voter incompatibilites are kept track of by a graph.
+Now an edge between two players means that they can never be in a coalition together.
+Such games are sometimes called \emph{$I$-restricted} \cite{carreras:1991, bergatinos:1993, yakuba:2008}.
+Power indices for systems with such restrictions have also been studied \cite{am:2015} and use generating functions to compute them.